Valtgun/CarND-Advanced-Lane-Lines/README.md

 ###Further there are each of the points in rubric described:
 ###Camera Calibration
-Function that performs camera calibration is defined in notebook cell #2.
+A function that performs camera calibration is defined in notebook cell #2.
-It tries to read the saved values from pickle file calibration.pkl If file loading fails with exception then it recalculates the calibration matrix and saves it to the pickle file.
-It was implemented in order to reduce processing times.
+It tries to read the saved values from pickle file calibration.pkl If file loading fails with an exception then it recalculates the calibration matrix and saves it to the pickle file.
+It was implemented to reduce processing times.

 Calibration calculation initializes the grid for 10x7 grid point detection.
 Object points are fixed points for all images representing the x,y grid on a plane, where z coordinate = 0.
 Image points are read from each of the images in camera_cal folder and coordinates are found using cv2 function findChessboardCorners() using the grayscale image.
 If the image points are found then they are added to the imgpoints array and also Object points are added to objpoints array.

-This succesfullty processes 17 out of 20 images, the ones with different number of points are rejected in this implementation.
+This successfully processes 17 out of 20 images, the ones with a different number of points are rejected in this implementation.

-Objpoints and Imgpoints arrays are processed by cv2 function calibrateCamera() that returns distortion matrices including the mtx and dist, that are saved to the pickle file and used in pipeline.
+Objpoints and Imgpoints arrays are processed by cv2 function calibrateCamera() that returns distortion matrices including the mtx and dist, that are saved to the pickle file and used in the pipeline.

 Example of undistorted calibration image:
 ![alt text][image1]